Bayesian Learning with Wasserstein Barycenters: Numerical experiments

-For each empirical posterior $\Pi_n^{(k)}$ we intend to compute their Wasserstein barycenter $\hat{m}_n^{(k)}$ as suggested in Section \ref{sec:empirical-barycenter}.
-We call $\hat{m}_n^{(k)}$ the empirical barycenter.
-For this purpose, we use the iterative procedure defined in \eqref{eq:fixed-point}, namely the (deterministic) gradient descent method, and repeated this calculation 10 times.
-As a stopping criterion for the gradient descent method, we considered the relative variation of the $W_2$ cost, terminating the computation if this quantity was less than $10^{-4}$.
-Fig.\ \ref{fig:convergence_barycenter} shows all the $W_2$ distances between the so computed barycenters and the true model, while Table \ref{tab:w2_baricenter_m0} shows the average across all these distances for each pair ($n,k$).
+For each empirical posterior $\Pi_n^{(k)}$, we computed the empirical Wasserstein barycenter $\hat{m}_2^{(n,k)}$ as suggested in Remark \ref{rem_bary_emp}.
+Thus, we used the iterative GDW procedure in eq.~\eqref{eq:fixed-point}, namely the (deterministic) gradient descent method, and repeated this calculation 10 times.
+As a stopping criterion for gradient descent, we considered the relative variation of the $W_2$ cost; the computation was terminated when this cost fell below $10^{-4}$.
+Fig.\ \ref{fig:convergence_barycenter} shows the $W_2$ distances between the so computed barycenters and the true model, while Table \ref{tab:w2_baricenter_m0} shows the average distance for each pair ($n,k$).
 Notice that, in general, both the average and standard deviation of the barycenters decrease as either $n$ or $k$ increases, yet for large values (e.g.,\ $n=2000,5000$) numerical issues appear.

-\subsection{Distance between the empirical barycenter and the Bayesian model average}
+\subsubsection{Distance between the empirical barycenter and the Bayesian model average}

-Our aim was then to compare the computed empirical Wasserstein barycenters $\hat{m}_n^{(k)}$ to the standard Bayesian model averages $\bar{m}_n^{(k)}$, in terms of their distance to the true model $m_0$, for $n=1000$ observations.
-In order to do so, we estimated the $W_2$ distances via empirical approximations with $1000$ samples for each model based on \cite{flamary2017pot}.
+We then compared the empirical Wasserstein barycenters $\hat{m}_2^{(n,k)}$ to the standard Bayesian model averages, denoted here $\bar{m}^{(n,k)}$, in terms of their distance to the true model $m_0$, for $n=1000$ observations.
+To that end, we estimated the $W_2$ distances via empirical approximations with $1000$ samples for each model based on \cite{flamary2017pot}.
 We simulated this procedure 10 times for $k\in\{10,20,50,100,200,500,1000\}$.
-Fig.~\ref{fig:barycenter_vs_model_average} shows the sample average and variance of the $W_2$ distances of the Wasserstein barycenters and Bayesian model averages, where it can be seen that the empirical barycenter is closer to the true model than the model average regardless of the number of MCMC samples $k$.
+Fig.~\ref{fig:barycenter_vs_model_average} shows the sample average and variance of the $W_2$ distances of the Wasserstein barycenters and Bayesian model averages.
+The empirical barycenter is seen to be closer to the true model than the model average, regardless of the number of MCMC samples $k$.